tri170391/webRTC-test/app/server/protocol.md

 * On Server: Disconnect event from client socket. -> Server remove current client from user list.
 * Server send a "clientdisconnected" to the rest of the users.
-+ NOTE: Workaround for the problem of client not able to reliably detect if his peer has disconnected.

 ## User ask to open P2P connection to another user: